Foundation for Social Inventions

 The Foundation for Social Inventions of the USSR was founded in 1986 by Gennady Alferenko, a social innovator and entrepreneur, to launch initiatives for turning Russia into an open civil society.
 In 1986, Mikhail Gorbachev contacted Gennady Alferenko after reading his article on a national campaign to facilitate innovators and change-makers, and asked him to set up a national fund promoting social innovations.
 Alferenko established the Foundation for Social Inventions at the Komsomolskaya Pravda newspaper, as a readers' voluntary association.

 The Foundation invited the newspaper's 20 million readers to send their proposals for social inventions.
 In the first year, more than 30,000 innovative ideas were received, for which a computerized idea bank was created.
 Some promoted citizen diplomacy, others focused on domestic social problems.
 Alferenko then invited people to donate money in support of the best ideas.
 An easy to remember all-Union bank account number 708 was established to enable financial and material contributions.
 Response was enthusiastic.
 For example, 9.7 million rubles were collected for the "Duty" (Dolg) project to build a center for physical and social rehabilitation for veterans of the Afghanistan war.

 Foundation for Social Innovations, USA

-In 1989, Alferenko established the Foundation for Social Innovations, a 501(c)(3) not-for-profit in USA.
+In 1989, Alferenko established the Foundation for Social Innovations, a 501(c)(3) not-for-profit in the US.
 Henry Dakin, chairman of the Dakin Company and philanthropist, and Peter Goldmark, then President of the Rockefeller Foundation, supported the idea and provided organizational support.
 Initial funding was provided by the Rockefeller Brothers Fund, Ford, and Charles Stewart Mott foundations.
 FSI had offices in Juneau, San Francisco, and New York City.